JANHMS/Cognitive-Modelling/README.md

 Theories of cognition, seen from an information-processing perspective, have been implemented into quantitative models throughout these projects.
 More specifically, models of attention, memory and perception are discussed, including their commonalities and variations.
 These are based maily on statistical mathematical backgrounds.

-By using knowledge from the field of Cognitive Science, Neuroscience and IT technologies, we are able to summarize different brain processes in a mathematical or computational form.
-The main focus of the projects lay on:

 • Psychophysics

 • Bayesian Models of visual perception